Calgary Hitmen: First championship

-2000s
+Turn of the century

 The Hitmen went through a rebuilding period and finished third or fourth in the Central Division between 2001 and 2004, winning only one playoff series during that time.
 The Hitmen acquired goaltender Justin Pogge from the Prince George Cougars during the 2004–05 season.
 Pogge's goaltending, along with the offensive leadership of forward Andrew Ladd, saw the Hitmen win their first playoff series in four years.
-They could not follow up on their victory over the Lethbridge Hurricanes, however, losing their second round series against the Brandon Wheat Kings in seven games.
+They could not follow up on their victory over the Lethbridge Hurricanes, losing their second round series against the Brandon Wheat Kings in seven games.

-The Hitmen were heavily marketed by the Flames during the National Hockey League's 2004–05 lock-out.
+The Hitmen were heavily marketed by the Flames during the NHL's 2004–05 lock-out.
 As a result, the Hitmen averaged 10,062 fans per game and set a new league attendance record.
-The season total of 362,227 fans smashed the old record by over 45,000.
+The season total of 362,227 fans easily beat the old record by over 45,000.
 The Hitmen became the first Canadian Hockey League team to average over 10,000 fans per game, having the highest average attendance of any hockey team—junior or professional—in North America that year.

 The 2005–06 Hitmen battled the Medicine Hat Tigers for the top spot in the Western Hockey League for most of the season.
-Calgary finished with 101 points, their best total since 1999–2000, however, finishing two points behind Medicine Hat for the best record in the league.
-The team again disappointed in the playoffs, falling to the Moose Jaw Warriors in the Eastern Conference semi-final.
+Calgary finished with 101 points, their best total since 1999–2000, finishing two points behind Medicine Hat for the best record in the league.
+The team disappointed in the playoffs, falling to the Moose Jaw Warriors in the Eastern Conference semi-final.
 Pogge's performance during the season earned him honours as both the WHL player of the year and CHL goaltender of the year.
 Calgary fell to third in the Central Division in 2006–07.
 In the playoffs, they upset the Kootenay Ice, who finished 19-points ahead of Calgary in the regular season.
-The Hitmen then defeated the East Division champion Brandon Wheat Kings to reach the Eastern Conference final for the fourth time in franchise history, where they were subsequently defeated by the Tigers.
+The Hitmen then defeated the East Division champion Brandon Wheat Kings to reach the Eastern Conference final for the fourth time in franchise history, where they were defeated by the Tigers.

-The Hitmen entered the 2007–08 season with expectations of being strong contenders, voted the pre-season pick to finish atop the Eastern Conference by the league's coaches and general managers.
+The Hitmen entered the 2007–08 season with expectation of being contenders, voted the pre-season pick to finish atop the Eastern Conference by the league's coaches and general managers.
 The team lived up to expectations, winning the Central Division, and finishing with the best record in the East for the first time since 2000.
-During a late season game, Calgary broke the league's single-game attendance record, as an announced crowd of 19,305 watched Calgary defeat Kootenay by a score of 6 goals to 1.
+During a late season game, Calgary broke the league's single-game attendance record, as an announced crowd of 19,305 watched Calgary defeat Kootenay by a score of 6–1.
 In the playoffs, the Hitmen defeated the Moose Jaw Warriors and Swift Current Broncos in six games apiece, advancing to the Eastern Conference finals for the second consecutive season.